PengyuW007/pengyu.github.io/index.md

 1. [Train](https://github.com/Skadoosh777/Train)

-         • Stimulated a Train to Drop or Append a cargo onto the train, and focused on the application of Linked-List by Java on Eclipse
+         • Stimulated a Train to Drop or Append a cargo of the train, and focused on the application of Linked-List by Java on Eclipse

 2. [Leetcode](https://github.com/Skadoosh777/Leetcode)